petervaro/python/README.md

 ### New is better

-Below some of the improvements:
+Below are some of the improvements that have been made so far:

-- Added better number highlight:
+- Added better number highlighting:
-	- all types of floating point notations are working now
+	- All types of floating-point notations are working now;
-	- all types of complex number notations are working now
+	- All types of complex-number notations are working now;
-	- new types of binary and octal number notations are supported
+	- New types of binary and octal-number notations are supported;
-	- long integer is removed
+	- Long integer highlighting is removed.
-- The `...` syntax notation of `Ellipsis` is supported now
+- The `...` syntax notation of `Ellipsis` is supported now.
-- Declaration rules are extended with `nonlocal`
+- Declaration rules are extended with `nonlocal`.
-- Ex-statements-now-functions (like `print`) are updated
+- *Ex-statements-now-functions* (like `print`) are updated.
-- New exceptions added
+- New Exception highlighting added.
-- Function annotations are supported
+- Function annotations are now supported.
-- Language variable `cls` added
+- Language variable `cls` added.
-- Better regex support (multiline, grouping, comments and more are improved)
+- Better regex support (multiline, grouping, comments and more are improved).
 - String and byte literals:
-	- Byte notation added
+	- Byte notation added;
-	- Proper string prefixes added
+	- Proper string prefixes added.
-- All the unused built-in and magic functions/methods are removed
+- All the unused built-in and magic functions/methods are now removed.
-- All the unused keywords and notations are removed
+- All the unused keywords and notations are now removed.

 ### Future plans

-- Support format mini-language in strings
+- Support format mini-language in strings.
-- Create a better Twilight-based theme file
+- Create a better Twilight-based theme file.

 ### Installation